𝕬𝖑𝖎𝖎𝖓𝖆 𝕷𝖎𝖓𝖉𝖗𝖔𝖔𝖘

 Elegy of Hallatar (2013)

 A solo dance work initially developed as part of Dance Theatre Creating Space programme.
 The word 'Hallatar' derives from a Finnish word of 'halla', meaning frost.
 'Hallatar' itself is a feminised personification term used in Finnish poetry and mythology such as Kalevala.
 The winter in Finland lasts averagely 150 days.
-This solo is an exploration of the melancholy of autumn, the wordless grief of summer coming to its end.
+This solo is an exploration of the melancholy of autumn.
 The nature prepares to end an cycle - as the winter approaches the body slows down and gets ready for another dark and cold period.
 What are the defences of our bodily systems that winter brings up?
 Nature functions as never ending stream of cycles, so therefore there is always a beam of light in the darkness as there is always spring after winter.

 Choreography: Aliina Lindroos